 - We have mental health clinicians on our team, who may meet you and discuss a plan for counseling.

-- We testing for sexually transmitted infections, pregnancy testing, if indicated.
+- We test for sexually transmitted infections, pregnancy testing, if indicated.

 What the CARE Clinic does not do